 Using an underfloor heating cable is so much easier than using pre-assembled mats and work out cheaper.
 The benefit of using a cable is that you can fit it to any shape or size.
 It’s easy to go around obstacles or areas that don’t need heating (such as under cupboards etc.).
 Make sure the end that is going to be wired into the thermostat is near you power source for easy connection.
 The cable is then stuck down with tape in rows with a 10cm gap between them.
 Mark it out with a pencil first for an easier life.

 Our raised floor tiles are supplied in metre square sheets for rapid assembly – each sheet just clips into the next.
 Ensure that the cable sits in the channel on the underside of the tile.
-They should not pinched by the floor tile.
 You can trim the floor tiles to the nearest 10cm by simply unclipping tiles or tearing off whole rows.
 Cover the whole area.

 To finish off the floor, use Karndean Loose Lay vinyl.
 We are a reseller and use it because of its thermal properties and high quality finish.
 There are 39 different ones to choose from, in wood and stone finish.
 Start laying in rows and when you get to the end of the first run, trim it to size.
 Use the off-cut to start the next row to avoid any waste.

 It’s really easy to trim with a Stanley or craft knife – just score it where required, bend it and then trim off.
 The underside has a foam backing which ‘grips’ our floor, so you don’t need to use any glue if fitted tightly against the walls.
 If you would prefer to glue it, Karndean also supply a tackifier.
 This is a low odour adhesive which you can roller on to the Cableflor.